whummer/terraform-provider-snowflake/pkg/sdk/poc/README.md

 - add empty ids in generated tests (TODO in random_test.go)
 - add optional imports (currently they have to be added manually, e.g. `datatypes.DataType`)
 - add fourth type of quotes - double dollars ($$..$$) -> used for functions, procedures, and tasks
+- add an option to specify identifiers starting with `@`, like stage references

 ##### Known issues
 - generating two converts when Show and Desc use the same data structure